dimostenis/poetry-req-hook/README.md

 ## Arguments

 - same as in https://python-poetry.org/docs/cli/#export
-- `--pyproject-path`
-    - use custom `pyproject.toml` instead of top level `./pyproject.toml`
 - `--requirements-path`
     - use custom `requirements.txt` instead of top level `./requirements.txt`
-    - custom name can be used too, eg `reqs-dev.txt`
+    - arg can be used to change name or dir.
+Or both
+        - `--requirements-path reqs-dev.txt`
+        - `--requirements-path docker/requirements.txt`
+        - ...

 ## Examples